 This flag gives other applications write permission to directory.
-All applications can create/move8/rename/delete files in the directory.
+All applications can create/move/rename/delete files in the directory.
 These operations has no relation with access permission setting (Read/Write/Execute) of file itself, so it's necessary to pay attention that operations can be done only with write permission to directory.
-Normally this flag should not be used since file may be deleted/replaced freely by other applications.
+Normally this flag should not be used since file may be deleted/replaced freely by other applications and the flag is deplicated in API Level 17 or later.